norikois/documentation-vnext-working-repo-for-jp/docs/web/configuring-server-aspnet.md

 This download may take some time to complete and cause a delay for the first end-user that tries to export a dashboard.
 This is ok during development, but may not be desirable in a production environment.
 For these scenarios you can use the settings below to fine tune the Export behavior.

 These settings are exposed through the `RevealEmbedSettings.Export` property.
-- <a href="/api/aspnet/latest/Reveal.Sdk.ExportConfiguration.html#Reveal_Sdk_ExportConfiguration_CreateChromiumInstancesOnDemand" target="_blank" rel="noopener\">CreateChromiumInstancesOnDemand</a> - set this to false to force Playwright initialization to happen on app startup
+- CreateChromiumInstancesOnDemand - set this to false to force Playwright initialization to happen on app startup
-- <a href="/api/aspnet/latest/Reveal.Sdk.ExportConfiguration.html#Reveal_Sdk_RevealEmbedSettings_ChromiumDownloadFolder" target="_blank" rel="noopener\">ChromiumDownloadFolder</a> - the path where the Chromium executables will be downloaded
+- ChromiumDownloadFolder - the path where the Chromium executables will be downloaded
-- <a href="/api/aspnet/latest/Reveal.Sdk.ExportConfiguration.html#Reveal_Sdk_RevealEmbedSettings_ChromiumExecutablePath" target="_blank" rel="noopener\">ChromiumExecutablePath</a> - the path where the Chromium executables have been preinstalled on the server.
+- ChromiumExecutablePath - the path where the Chromium executables have been preinstalled on the server.
-- <a href="/api/aspnet/latest/Reveal.Sdk.ExportConfiguration.html#Reveal_Sdk_RevealEmbedSettings_MaxConcurrentExportingThreads" target="_blank" rel="noopener\">MaxConcurrentExportingThreads</a> - the number of max concurrent threads used for exporting
+- MaxConcurrentExportingThreads - the number of max concurrent threads used for exporting
-- <a href="/api/aspnet/latest/Reveal.Sdk.ExportConfiguration.html#Reveal_Sdk_RevealEmbedSettings_ExportingTimeout" target="_blank" rel="noopener\">ExportingTimeout</a> - the timeout period, in milliseconds, for an export operation.
+- ExportingTimeout - the timeout period, in milliseconds, for an export operation.
 Default value is 30000 ms. If an export operation does not finish within the specified timeout period, the export operation will fail.

 To manually install Playwright and Chromium on the server, use the [Playwright CLI](https://playwright.dev/dotnet/docs/cli):